-- 4.16 Quantifying and predicting the effect of disturbance24 on the behaviour of individual birds is difficult.
+- 5.16 Quantifying and predicting the effect of disturbance27 on the behaviour of individual birds is difficult.
 Variation between species and between individuals of the same species has been recorded.
 Weather conditions, food supply and condition of the bird also have an influence, as does the type of activity causing the disturbance.
-There are no agreed methods for relating the effects of disturbance of an individual bird upon its survival or breeding success, and the consequences of effects on an individual bird for the status of the population of that species. - 4.17 Factors influencing the level of disturbance of shorebirds have been investigated on the Solent.
+There are no agreed methods for relating the effects of disturbance of an individual bird upon its survival or breeding success, and the consequences of effects on an individual bird for the status of the population of that species. - 5.17 Factors influencing the level of disturbance of shorebirds have been investigated on the Solent.
 Disturbance was determined by how people behaved and where they went, rather than the actual volume of use.
-In general terms, disturbance occurred when the activity was within 50 m of a bird, and activities within the intertidal zone were more likely to result in disturbance25. - 4.18 Dogs off the lead are a particular source of disturbance, responsible for 27% of disturbance events that involved major flight on the Solent26.
-Walkers, particularly those accompanied by dogs, were linked to the decline of some wader roost sites around the Moray Firth.
-The tendency of dog walkers to visit the same area once or twice a day, resulting in frequent disturbance was thought to be a reason for the decline in use of roosts27.
-Swann (2007) noted that disturbance from just one person and dog could account for decreased use of some roosts. - 4.19 It has been estimated that there has been an increase in the number of visits to the outdoors taken with a dog from 41% in 2003 to 48% in 2013/1428.
-Around half of visits to the John Muir Trail (between Brunstane Burn/ North Berwick/ Dunbar/ East Linton) included a dog, and this rose to nearly two-thirds (63%) of visits averaged over the full length of the trail during the winter29.
+In general terms, disturbance occurred when the activity was within 50 m of a bird, and activities within the intertidal zone were more likely to result in disturbance28. - 5.18 Dogs off the lead are a particular source of disturbance, responsible for 27% of disturbance events that involved major flight on the Solent29.
+Walkers,

-22 Campbell, 1984
+25 Campbell, 1984

-23 SNH SiteLink website last viewed May 2016
+26 SNH SiteLink website last viewed May 2016

-24 Defined as a change in behaviour of a bird
+27 Defined as a change in behaviour of a bird

-25 Clarke, et al, 2012
+28 Clarke, et al, 2012

-26 Clarke, et al, 2012
+29 Clarke, et al, 2012